DubbaDing/JIMMan/README.md

 - ` distorted `   Messing with the pixels to make distortion
 - ` mixup `       Mix up the red, green, blue pixels

+### Output
+The output will be in the same location as the original file.
+The file name will be the same, except with "_" and the method used.
+All outputs will be in .jpg format.

 ## License
 [![GitHub license](https://img.shields.io/github/license/DubbaDing/JIMMan?color=m&style=for-the-badge)](https://github.com/DubbaDing/JIMMan/blob/master/LICENSE)